EricssonResearch/scream/README.md

 Handling of ECN-CE-bytes is currently not implemented in the SCReAM code.

-The feedback format is 28bytes and gives a reasonably low RTCP overhead that makes it possible to use SCReAM also for low bitrate applications.
+The feedback format is 32bytes and gives a reasonably low RTCP overhead that makes it possible to use SCReAM also for low bitrate applications.
-The RTCP feedback interval calculation in the code gives av feedback interval between 400ms, at low media bitrates, and 20ms at high media bitrates
+The RTCP feedback interval calculation in the code gives av feedback interval between 100ms, at low media bitrates, and 1ms at very high media bitrates
 Given an IP+UDP overhead of 20+8 bytes and with the used of reduced size RTCP (RFC5506), the RTCP feedback overhead at low media rates then become
-RTCP_bw = 8*(28+28)/0.400 = 1.1kbps
+RTCP_bw = 8*(28+32)/0.100 = 4.8kbps
 which should be acceptably low even at low media bitrates.